Machu Picchu Circuits Guide: Which Circuit Is Best for Your Visit?

 How Do the Routes Inside the Citadel Work?

-Machu Picchu circuits have strict one-way rules that everyone must follow.
+Machu Picchu circuits have strict one way rules that everyone must follow.

 - Each circuit only goes in one direction.